lidofinance/lido-improvement-proposals/LIPS/lip-29.md

 ![eject-voluntary](./assets/lip-29/eject-voluntary.png)

-If Node Operators want to use EIP-7002 to exit their validators, they can do so via a dedicated method in the `CSEjector.sol` contract.
-In this case, `CSEjector.sol` will notify `VEBO` about the required validator ejection.
+If Node Operators want to use [EIP-7002](https://eips.ethereum.org/EIPS/eip-7002) to exit their validators, they can do so via a dedicated method in the `CSEjector.sol` contract.
+In this case, `CSEjector.sol` will notify `TWG` about the required validator ejection.

 #### Withdrawal reporting